 The climb was relatively steep and rocky after the cut-off for Warner Road, but the views made it worthwhile.
 I followed the ridge to Veeder’s rocks, stopping to look down the valley across Farmington River.
 The barren grey ridges covered with their dusting of snow, with moisture swollen grey clouds hanging overhead, were beautiful and peaceful.

 I continued across the ridge, passing a youth campground and intersecting with Charles Pack Trail after crossing Greenwoods Road again.
 Charles Pack took me down through some lower-lying areas and past the neat fire suppression pond built by the CCC.
 I only know this because there was a placard by the pond.

 Continuing along the Charles Pack Trail, I intersected and turned off onto the Agnes Bowen trail and the final leg of the hike.
-This trail was not as maintained as the other trails, but it was still pretty and peaceful.
+This trail was not as maintained as the other trails but was still pretty and peaceful.

-Following the Agnes Bowen Trail, I rejoined Greenwoods Road and headed back down to my car.
+Following the Agnes Bowen Trail, I rejoined Greenwoods Road and returned to my car.